alwian/manga-store/README.md

 SEARCH: Displays items which match the search term.

 PAGE: This page displays the information for a product.
 From here the user can add the product to their cart.

+CART: This page shows all items that have been added to the users cart.
+Here you can remove items or checkout.

+CHECKOUT: Enter your shipping information and click on the PayPal button to purchase an order.

+CONFIRM: Confirms an order was recieved and prints the order summary.

+ORDER HISTORY: Displays all orders previously placed by the user.

+HEADER: Page header carried across all pages in the site.
 --------